JasurN/ComputerAlgorithms/README.md

 ## Introduction
-This repository about sorting algorithms.
-These algoritms are Insertion Sort, Quick Sort, Merge Sort, Radix sort, Bucket sort.
+This repository about different algorithms.
+If you would like to contribute to this directory contact with

-## Repository rules
+## Repository conversion
 In master directory is always working and deployable files.
 All new features should be done in branches with specific name.